shaguftabaig/ml-project/README.md

 # Breast Cancer Classification
 ### Overview

-This Python script is designed to solve the breast cancer classification problem using a dataset with features related to breast cancer diagnostics.
+This Jupyter Notebook is designed to solve the breast cancer classification problem using a dataset with features related to breast cancer diagnostics.
 The script uses Logistic Regression, a machine learning algorithm, to classify instances as either malignant (cancerous) or benign (non-cancerous).

 ### Dataset